Problems are nothing but wake-up calls for creativity.

 3. Trial and error

 While the trial and error approach affords you numerous chances to find a solution, it’s not meant to help you learn why something works a certain way.
-The solution is the most important factor then, in this problem solving method.
+That being said, the underlying cause can often reveal itself once you hit on the right solution.

 So who uses this technique?